 Step into a festive fairy tale town and visit Lewisburg, population 3,831.
 Lewisburg pulls out all the stops as it transforms the downtown area into a winter holiday wonderland.
 The Magic of Christmas in Lewisburg is complete with horse-drawn carriage rides, sweet treats, and seasonal shopping.

 The holiday season kicks off in late November with the Jingle Bell Jog, hosted by Greenbrier Community School.
 Twinkling lights, magical decorations, and giant snowflakes line the streets.

 If you are bringing little ones with you, they can take a Christmas Tale stroll through town and stop by Santa’s Mailbox.

 5. Harpers Ferry

 The town of Harpers Ferry is full of history.
 When it comes to Christmas, the entire town joins in the festivities of their Olde Tyme Christmas and Holiday Light Tour during the first two weekends in December.

-Candles were put in windows starting in colonial times as a symbol of good news, a welcome for tired visitors, or when a family member was abroad.
+Candles were put in windows starting in Colonial times as a symbol of good news, a welcome for tired visitors, or when a family member was abroad.
 The Edison Light Company extended this practice with the advent of Christmas lights.
-This year, more than ever, in search of this holiday spirit, tourists will be coming to the small towns of Harpers Ferry and neighboring Bolivar to see the lights.
+Today, tourists in search of holiday spirit come to the small towns of Harpers Ferry and neighboring Bolivar to see the lights.